GSA/fedramp-tailored/pages/Appendices.md

 - The fire detection and suppression capability is supported by an independent energy source.
  | ☐ Inherited    ☐ Partially-Inherited  |
 | 39. | PE-14 | Temperature and Humidity Controls |
-- The temperature and humidity of the system&#39;s physical environment is monitored continuously.
+- The temperature and humidity of the system's physical environment is monitored continuously.
-- The temperature and humidity of the system&#39;s physical environment is maintained consistent with the American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) document entitled Thermal Guidelines for Data Processing Environments.
+- The temperature and humidity of the system's physical environment is maintained consistent with the American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) document entitled Thermal Guidelines for Data Processing Environments.
  | ☐ Inherited    ☐ Partially-Inherited  |
 | 40. | PE-15 | Water Damage Protection |
 - To protect the system from water damage, the facilities where the system is housed have master shutoff or isolation valves that are accessible, working properly, and known to key personnel.